JoergBitzer/EQoder/README.md

 # EQoder
 a playable EQ

+## Remarks:

 ## todo

-Switch parallel to seriel (at the moment). parallel seems more sensible.
+* Switch parallel to seriel (at the moment). parallel seems more sensible.
+Done ==> Wrong idea, since the original is not coming thru or it will be always part of the signal for open filters.
-AutoNormalisation = Apply negative Gain According to added Gain.
-Allow Notch?
-Gain at the moment is always positive
+* Allow Notch?
+Gain at the moment is always positive Done == > does not work

+Prio -2 AutoNormalisation = Apply negative Gain According to added Gain.

-Reprogram the core audio to AudioBuffer
+Prio -4 Reprogram the core audio to AudioBuffer

-Build visualization tool for EQ Parameter.
+Prio 0 Build visualization tool for EQ Parameter.

-Build on Mac and Linux
+Prio 0 Build on Mac and Windows

 Produce presets and example files